vippsas/vipps-developers/newsletters/2022-03-newsletter.md

   * [Please check your eCom API calls](#please-check-your-ecom-api-calls)
   * [Use the API Dashboard to find problems with your integration](#use-the-api-dashboard-to-find-problems-with-your-integration)

-# Refunds for remainder after doing a partial capture
+# Release of remainder after doing a partial capture

 The Vipps eCom API now supports both partial capture (as before) and release of the remainder of the reserved amount.